izzyacademy/kafka-in-a-box/README.md

-# Kafka in a Box (Running on Docker Compose and Kubernetes)
+# Vanilla Apache Kafka in a Box (Running on Docker Compose and Kubernetes)

 ## Running on Docker Compose